DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsection{Overall Algorithm}

 Algorithm~\ref{algo:workflow} presents the workflow of \workname.
-Given system parameters, \workname initializes the best model weights $W_{best}$, best feature set $S_{best}$, current tabular data $X$, and current feature set $S$. \workname then enters an iterative feature generation process.
-In each iteration, \workname first evaluates the current feature set $S$ performance and updates $W_{best}$ and $S_{best}$ accordingly.
-Based on evaluation results, it constructs feedback information. \workname then generates new features through two different sources: direct LLM generation and context-guided generation.
-These new features are added to $S$ and converted to executable code to process raw data into new columns $X_{new}$.
-Additional features are introduced through predefined operator combinations.
+Given system parameters, \workname initializes the best model weights $W_{best}$, best feature set $S_{best}$, current tabular data $X$, and current feature set $S$ (line 2-3). \workname then enters an iterative feature generation process.
+In each iteration, \workname first evaluates the current feature set $S$ performance and updates $W_{best}$ and $S_{best}$ accordingly (line 5-8).
+Based on evaluation results, it constructs feedback information (line 9). \workname then generates new features through two different sources: direct LLM generation (line 10) and context-guided generation (line 11).
+These new features are added to $S$ (line 12) and converted to executable code to process raw data into new columns $X_{new}$ (line 13-14).
+Additional features are introduced through predefined operator combinations (line 16).
 This repeats until the iteration limit $N_{iter}$ is reached, then \workname outputs optimal weights $W_{best}$ and feature set $S_{best}$.

-Given the vast and unbounded feature space with infinite possible feature combinations, \workname employs a heuristic search strategy to efficiently identify high-performing feature sets. \workname tracks historically optimal features on the validation set and iteratively refine the feature selection using task-specific context and performance feedback, thereby steering the generation process toward improved outcomes.
-The key advantage of our approach lies not in offering rigorous performance improvement guarantees on test sets, but in substantially expanding the explorable feature space via the integration of three complementary sources, while minimizing manual intervention through a fully automated pipeline.
+Given the vast and unbounded feature space with infinite possible feature combinations, \workname employs a heuristic search strategy to efficiently identify high-performing feature sets. \workname tracks historically optimal features on the validation set and iteratively refines the feature selection using task-specific context and performance feedback, thereby steering the generation process toward improved outcomes.
+The key advantage of our approach lies in substantially expanding the explorable feature space via the integration of three complementary sources, while minimizing manual intervention through a fully automated pipeline.